Nasal tip surgery

 Preferred Methods for Nasal Tip Refinement

-Recovery after Nasal Tip Refinement
+Recovery after Nasal Tip Surgery

 For isolated nasal tip surgery, the recovery is much shorter than a typical rhinoplasty procedure.
 Following surgery, a cast will be placed on the nose for protection as it starts to heal.
 After 7 days Dr. Choroomi will remove the cast and any sutures placed during surgery.
 Patients may return to normal activity and exercise 10 days following nasal tip surgery.